dekuNukem/RGBeeb/README.md

 ![Alt text](photos/pcardtest.gif)

-Pretty fun using a wireless mechanical keyboard and Xbox One controller on the Beeb!
+Pretty fun using a wireless keyboard and Xbox controller on the Beeb!

 And if for some reason you literally can't even be bothered to *type*, you can always let [duckyPad](https://github.com/dekuNukem/duckyPad/blob/master/README.md) do it!